 But unless you have a very active life, it is likely you will need to make time to give him formal exercise, rather than just the occasional potter about the fields.
 And there is even a new sport to help you do this.

-Cani-cross has just arrived in Britain and is rapidly gaining followers, especially in the south-west.
-It is rather like husky sled racing, only without the sled.
+Cani-cross is rather like husky sled racing, only without the sled.
 You attach yourself to your dog by a special elasticated harness and then run along behind him, with the idea that he will actually help out up the hills by giving you a bit of a pull.
-Competitions are held cross-country in fairly muddy and hilly conditions - ideal for working dogs (for details, visit Cani-cross).
+Competitions are held cross-country in fairly muddy and hilly conditions – ideal for working dogs (for details, visit Cani-cross).

 Any breed can take part, though, so far, purpose-bred huskies are doing best.
 Spaniels tend to quarter too much for them to be easy to run behind – one competitor reported that she had spent most of her race running through hedges!